nazariinyzhnyk/covid-data-flaws-test-task/README.md

 - copy data from <i>csse_covid_19_daily_reports</i> to <i>data</i> dir
 - install requirements from [requirements.txt](requirements.txt)
 (could use Pipenv with pipfile, but for this project I just decided to stick to virtualenv)
-- run [data_merge.py](flaws_correction/data_merge.py) in order to get a single file with all necessary aggregated info
+- run [data_merge.py](flaws_correction/data_merge.py) in order to get a single file for each country with all necessary aggregated info. in addition, file with Latitude and Longitude will be generated containing info about countries coordinates. with this file we'll be able to aggregate info about situation with COVID for each country using neighbouring countries
 - go to [test_task_solution.ipynb](test_task_solution.ipynb) and run code cell by cell
 - all custom data flaws correction modules are developed and stored in [flaws_correction](flaws_correction) python package - this is the one that should be used